 Petri dishes are typically round containers that measure 200 millimeters wide or less.
-Cruise ships are rectangular-shaped objects, with most averaging over 1,000 feet long (that’s 304,800 millimeters).
+Cruise ships are somewhat rectangular-shaped objects, with most averaging over 1,000 feet long (that’s 304,800 millimeters).

 Petri dishes are commonly made of glass, and in the last decade or so, plastic.
 While cruise ships feature glass and plastic accents, the ship itself is always made of steel.